A Gentle Homeschool Morning Time Schedule

 Morning Time Subjects

-- Tea Time – this is generally done in the afternoon
+- Tea Time – this is done in the afternoon on alternating Thursdays

-If you’re wondering what that leaves that we do not do together, those subjects are:
+If you’re wondering what that leaves that we do not do during morning time, those subjects are:

 - Reading/language arts